kasir-barati/graphql-js-ts/docs/nestjs.md

 > [!TIP]
 >
-> After a lot of back and forth regarding how to query nested fields in GraphQL I reached a conclusion.
+> <a href="#shouldWeUseResolveField" id="shouldWeUseResolveField">#</a> After a lot of back and forth regarding how to query nested fields in GraphQL I reached a conclusion.
 Let's start by explaining how we resolve nested fields in GraphQL:
 >
 > - We have `@ResolveField` in NestJS to declare a resolver for a nested field.
 > - Then we also have `@Query` to annotate our main resolver (or what we call our query).